Bucephalus-Studios/stevensVectorLib/README.md

 Currently posted a working, non-full release version here.
 Eventually, full version with tests, benchmarks, documentation, and more will be posted.

 # Simple installation and usage:
-You can use this map library with the Beldum Package Manager:
+You can use this vector library with the Beldum Package Manager:

 ## Install
 Import "stevensVectorLib.hpp" into your own project